4kolesov/4kolesov/README.md

 - 👋 Hi, I’m Alexander Kolesov, @4kolesov
-- 👀 I’m interested in ...
+- 💙 I'm loving code, books, hockey, cats, cars, cs:go
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning in the Yandex.Practicum on Python backend developer
+- ⭐️ Django
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on interesting projects
-- 📫 How to reach me ...
+- 📫 Contact me: t.me/akolesov

 <!---
 4kolesov/4kolesov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.